Breadcrumb navigation

 Payment schedule

-After the four-week trial period, sessions will be charged termly and half a terms notice must be given to cancel (except in exceptional circumstances).
+After the five-week trial period, sessions will be charged termly and half a terms notice must be given to cancel (except in exceptional circumstances).

 Please note, the notice period is required to fulfil obligations to the professional tutors, pay for facilities and to encourage you to be fully committed to the courses chosen.